Alcohol, Tobacco & Other Drugs

 The Alcohol, Tobacco and Other Drug Education Program works to reduce the harm associated with high risk drinking, tobacco and drug use through education, collaboration, student leadership development, and provision of resources to support and encourage healthy choices.

+This campus-wide campaign educates students about the signs and symptoms of alcohol poisoning and what to do in the event of such an emergency.
 If you suspect that someone has alcohol poisoning, even if you don’t see the classic signs and symptoms, seek immediate medical care.
 In an emergency, follow these suggestions:

 What To Do